Policies & Procedures - Richter

 The faculty supervisor is essential to a successful proposal.
 Students should identify a faculty supervisor early.
-Normally, adjunct faculty do not supervise summer research abroad projects.
+Generally, adjunct faculty do not supervise summer research abroad projects.
 Students should develop a working plan with their supervisor at the start of the academic year.
 All comments from the International Programs Committee will be forwarded to both the student and faculty supervisor.
-Students maintain a supervisor meeting log during the proposal process and submit this with their final proposal.
+Students applying for the independent research track should maintain a supervisor meeting log during the proposal process and submit this with their final proposal.
 A recommendation from the faculty supervisor is required as part of the final proposal.

-The Financial Aid Office determines the amount students on financial aid are expected to earn working during the summer.
-Successful fellowship recipients will receive summer compensatory earnings, as articulated by the Financial Aid Office.
+Successful fellowship recipients with high financial need (as determined by the Financial Aid Office) will receive summer compensatory earnings.
+The Financial Aid Office determines the amount students are expected to earn working during the summer.
 International Programs communicates with Financial Aid about the amount students are to be awarded and that amount is credited to the Occidental student account by the first day of classes.
 Students not on financial aid are ineligible to receive summer compensatory earnings.

 Obligations and Deadlines

 The fellowship requires that the project must be completed within the research abroad program deadlines.
-Research reports, expense reports and receipts are due to International Programs September 14.
+Research reports, expense reports and receipts are due to International Programs in September.
 The full amount of the fellowship will be charged to the student account of any student who fails to submit his/her reports and receipts by that deadline and no credit will be awarded.

 Students are subject to the College Policy and Procedure on Research Misconduct and the Student Code of Conduct.
 Any student who is involuntarily withdrawn from the research abroad program for disciplinary reasons will be required to return the full amount of the fellowship to the College.